Finn-HPI/Carrera-OS/README.md

 ## Step 2: Connect WiFi

 Connect to the WiFi that was created by the slotcar.
-The WiFi should be named either `Carrera-Car 1` or `Carrera-Car 2` and the password should be `<INSERT DEFAULT PASSWORD HERE>`.
+The WiFi should be named either `Carrera-Car 1` or `Carrera-Car 2` and the password should be `CarreraMachtSpass`.

 ## Step 3: Open controlpage